pfizer-opensource/sit2standpy/docs/installation.rst

 Installation
 ------------

-PySit2Stand can be installed by running the following in the terminal:
+PySit2Stand can be installed by running any of the following in the terminal:

 ::

-    pip install pysit2stand  # install checking for dependencies with pip pip install pysit2stand --no-deps  # install without checking for dependencies
+    pip install pysit2stand  # install checking for dependencies with pip pip install pysit2stand --no-deps  # install without checking for dependencies pip install git+https://github.com/PfizerRD/pysit2stand  # alternative to pull from the master branch

 Requirements